gvmfhy/constitutional-seq/README.md

 #### **UniProt Canonical (confidence: 0.85)**
 - **What it is**: UniProt's expertly curated canonical isoform from 20,000+ human proteins
 - **Why it matters**: Based on proteomics evidence, structural data, and literature
-- **Implementation**:
+- **How it works**:
-  - Quick start: Built-in mappings for 60 major therapeutic targets
-  - Full coverage: Downloads UniProt ID mapping (119MB) + maps proteins→mRNA via NCBI
+  1. Downloads UniProt ID mapping file (119MB, one-time download)
+  2. Maps gene symbol → UniProt canonical protein (e.g., P53 → NP_000537)
+  3. Queries NCBI to map protein → mRNA (e.g., NP_000537 → NM_000546)
+  4. Returns the canonical mRNA transcript
-- **Coverage**: Can access 32,000+ human gene canonical assignments when mapping file is downloaded
+- **Coverage**: 32,000+ human genes when mapping file is downloaded (60 built-in for quick start)

 #### **Longest CDS (confidence: 0.50)**
 - **What it is**: Fallback selection of the transcript with the longest coding sequence